Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 30 Mei 2026 14.47.02 UTC
+- WIB: Sabtu, 30 Mei 2026 17.09.02 UTC
-- WITA: Sabtu, 30 Mei 2026 15.47.02 UTC
+- WITA: Sabtu, 30 Mei 2026 18.09.02 UTC
-- WIT: Sabtu, 30 Mei 2026 16.47.02 UTC
+- WIT: Sabtu, 30 Mei 2026 19.09.02 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: technology
+Kategori: friendship